paslandau/dictionary-decompounder/readme.md

 [![Build Status](https://travis-ci.org/paslandau/dictionary-decompounder.svg?branch=master)](https://travis-ci.org/paslandau/dictionary-decompounder)

 A dictionary based decompounder that recognizes compound words like 'Herrenschuh' and splits them into its individual parts, e.g. 'Herren' and 'Schuh'.
+The resources folders contains a dictionary file suitable for a *German Decompounder*.
+The examples are German as well.

 ##Description